GramBase Logo

 4. The New Paradigm: Owned Communities

-We are not saying you should abandon “Owned Audiences.”
-We are saying you need to upgrade where you own them.
+I’m not saying you should abandon “Owned Audiences.”
+I’m saying you need to upgrade where you own them.

 Telegram Channels are the new Newsletter.
 Telegram Groups are the new Forum.
 Telegram Mini Apps are the new Website.